SpellholdStudios/NTotSC/ntotsc/docs/readme-ntotsc.txt

 Hlid, Horred, Seanas, and the others who always help me out.
 I need it!

+Translations:
-Aurelinus, Hathor, and the wonderful people at Forgotten Isle (http://www.isle.px.pl/index_eng.htm) who made this mod and then translated it to English.
+- English: Aurelinus, Hathor, and the wonderful people at Forgotten Isle (http://www.isle.px.pl/index_eng.htm) who made this mod and then translated it to English.
 This is their wonderful work.
+- German: Leonardo Watson
+- Italian: ilot
+- Polish: Kelthar (based on Evendur's translation) (v.1.0) and Roberciiik (proofreading since v3.2.0)
+- Russian: Arkie
+- French: Streen

 F.A.Q.
 ++++++